Fuzzy Classification Aggregation: Results

 and

-such that for each $(x_1,x_2)\in [0,1]^2$, \end{nonteo} \begin{proof}[Proof of Theorem~\ref{m=2ZU}.]
+such that for each $\B{c}\in [0,1]^{N\times 2}$, we have that \end{nonteo} \begin{proof}[Proof of Proposition~\ref{m=2ZU}.]
 That such an FCAF satisfies Zero Unanimity is straightforward to see.
 For the if part, we use the result by \citet{wagner1982allocation}.
-Thus, we have for each category, a mapping $h$ satisfying Wagner Theorem's conditions, namely $h^1$ and $h^2$.
+By Optimality and Zero Unanimity, for each category the hypotheses of \citet{wagner1982allocation} are satisfied and thus, we have a mapping $h$ satisfying \citeauthor{wagner1982allocation}'s conditions, namely $h^1$ and $h^2$.
 What is left to see is that $h^1=h^2$.
 We have the following conditions that must be satisfied by $\alpha (\boldsymbol{c})(x_1)$ and $\alpha (\boldsymbol{c})(x_2)$:

 and

 It is easy to see that $\boldsymbol{c}^{x_1}_{j2}=\boldsymbol{c}^{x_2}_{j1}$ for all $i=1,\ldots,n$.
 Thus we obtain that $h^1\left(\boldsymbol{c}^{x_2}_{11}-\frac{1}{2},\ldots,\boldsymbol{c}^{x_2}_{n1}-\frac{1}{2}\right)=h^2(\boldsymbol{c}^{x_2}_{11}-\frac{1}{2},\ldots,\boldsymbol{c}^{x_2}_{n1}-\frac{1}{2})$, concluding our proof.